Call for Submissions

 - Articles should be submitted on deadline in typed form (in Microsoft Word) with an approximate word count indicated.
 Only submissions registered through Earth Common Journal’s Open Journal System online are accepted.
 To register as an author, click on the link below and follow the steps for registration.
 Author Registration link: https://journals.macewan.ca/index.php/earthcommon/user/register

 Once you have completed your registration, you must log out of Earth Common Journal and then log in again to upload your submission.
-Click on the “New Submission” link located at the right on your screen to submit your Full Article by November 21, 2020.
+Click on the “Make a Submission” link located at the right on your screen to submit your Full Article by February 15, 2021.

 - Abstracts and articles (including those with video/audio) for this publication should be written so that content is understood by those not immersed in the conservation, sustainability, and climate change areas and issues.
 Unfamiliar terms, scientific language and jargon should be explained for the benefit of the reader.
 The publication is focused on broadening the base of these three critical and important topics and will accept the following submissions: